 Members can access the Power Pulse System through the Chaikin Analytics website.
 Even better, it runs right through your browser.

-There are a few big benefits of this.
+There are a few big benefits to this.

 For one, it doesn’t need to be downloaded.
-Anyone using the power gauge ratings on multiple devices could really appreciate that.
+Anyone using Power Gauge ratings on multiple devices could really appreciate that.

-Secondly, the computing is done on the other end, which makes it less resource intensive for devices.
+Secondly, the computing is done on the other end, which could make it less resource intensive for devices.